 LeetCode is a popular online platform where people can practice coding problems.
 It’s often used by those preparing for technical interviews in software engineering.

 Some people might find LeetCode’s methods challenging or expensive.
-Others may want to learn different skills like SQL or Python in a more structured way.
+Others may want to learn different skills like SQL or Python in a more structured way, or prefer platforms with AI-powered guidance.
+A good LeetCode alternative can offer better explanations, interactive learning, or more beginner-friendly approaches that match your specific learning style.

 What is HackerRank?